vinicioslc/tinfoil-hat/README.md

 # 📂 Tinfoil-Hat

-Your Tinfoil static files served locally
+Your NSP, XCI and other nintendo files served locally

 With this thing Tinfoilers can serve all your NSP files in local network from a old computer